 - Check the condensate drain and access vents for blockages

-- Test airflow, the pilot or ignitor, gas or oil lines, and fuel pressure
+- Test airflow, the pilot or ignitor, oil or gas line, and fuel pressure

 Thermostat repair

-The thermostat is the device that monitors the temperature in your home and communicates with the furnace to initiate and stop heating cycles.
+A thermostat monitors the temperature in your home and communicates with the furnace.
 When there’s a problem with the thermostat, it might not initiate heating cycles, might cycle too frequently, and will cause erratic temperatures in your home.

-As well as becoming dirty, the flame sensor can also fail, and this will similarly cause the furnace to cycle on and off too quickly.
-A related problem involves the hot surface ignition, which is used in modern furnaces instead of a pilot to ignite the burners.
+The flame sensor can fail, and this will cause the furnace to cycle on and off too quickly.
+A related problem involves the hot surface ignition, which is used in modern furnaces instead of a pilot to ignite the furnace burners.

 Limit switch service

-This is a safety device that’s responsible for shutting the furnace off should the system overheat.
+When the furnace kicks on, the limit switch turns on the blower when the furnace reaches the right temperature.
+It also acts as a safety device that stops the furnace from overheating.
 When a limit switch fails, it needs to be replaced.
 Otherwise, the furnace will cycle erratically.

 Service to the burner